Busting Black Widow Spider Myths

 What's The Truth?

-Now that we've looked at the myths, let's examine one truth everyone in Texas should know: ongoing pest control helps keep black widow spiders and other poisonous creatures from establishing themselves in your yard, near your perimeter, and inside your home—and some of those creatures are far more dangerous to have around than black widows.
+Now that we've looked at the myths, let's examine one truth everyone in Texas should know: ongoing spider control helps keep black widow spiders and other poisonous creatures from establishing themselves in your yard, near your perimeter, and inside your home—and some of those creatures are far more dangerous to have around than black widows.

-If you don't have pest control service for your Texas home, or you're not satisfied with your current service, reach out to Adams Exterminating Company to request a free home estimate.
+If you don't have home pest control service for your Texas home, or you're not satisfied with your current service, reach out to Adams Exterminating Company to request a free home estimate.
 We'll help you get the right plan in place, and help you protect yourself, your family, and your pets from the health risks associated with pests such as the black widow spider.